mozilla/friendlycode/README.md

 Using Friendlycode doesn't actually require anything other than a static file server like Apache.
-However, if you want to generate optimized builds and run the test suites, you'll need node, npm, and phantomjs.
+However, if you want to generate optimized builds and run the test suites, you'll need node 0.8+, npm 1.1+, and phantomjs 1.7+.

 ## Quick Start